 RECENTLY IN MEDIA:

-I was recently interviewed about my work at Finnish national broadcasting company YLE and here at Hufvudstadsbladet, here at Svenska Yle as well as in the Finnish newspaper Helsingin Sanomat on the New Role in Film & TV: and in the current affairs magazine Suomen Kuvalehti: Finland’s first Intimacy Coordinator; in the arts & culture trade union paper Meteli: On Intimacy Coordinating: on Post MeToo in actor training on a UCA blog and on the Role of the intimacy coordinator in a Finnish newspaper Savon Sanomat.
+In this article in the theatre industry magazine Teatteri&Tanssi+Sirkus, I was discussing the need for intimacy education across the performance arts.
+I was recently interviewed about my work at Finnish national broadcasting company YLE here and at Hufvudstadsbladet here, at Svenska Yle here as well as in the Finnish newspaper Helsingin Sanomat on the New Role in Film & TV: and in the current affairs magazine Suomen Kuvalehti: Finland’s first Intimacy Coordinator; in the arts & culture trade union paper Meteli: On Intimacy Coordinating: on Post MeToo in actor training on a UCA blog and on the Role of the intimacy coordinator in a Finnish newspaper Savon Sanomat.

 Article in HowlRound 01/2020 on The art and craft of the intimacy practitioner.
 Article in The Guardian 10/2019 on Intimacy Coordinator’s role: Safe sex on set; the Rise of the intimacy coaches.
 Article on Intimacy Coordination in VanityFair 08/2019: Intimacy Coordinators are changing the sex scenes for good.